clearbank/ozoneapi-dev-ui-portal/en-eu/docs/Help/10-overview.md

 Regulations designed to prevent money laundering require that financial institutions can prove the identity of their customers.
 Know Your Customer is the process of verifying the customer’s identity and evaluating potential risk for illegal activity.

 ### Open Banking
-Open Banking is the consumer-friendly name for the UK’s implementation of the second edition of European Union’s Payment Services Directive.
-Open Banking oversees the regulatory and technical framework, based on the requirements of the directive, of PSD2 in the UK.
+Open Banking is the consumer-friendly name for the EU’s implementation of the second edition of European Union’s Payment Services Directive.
+Open Banking oversees the regulatory and technical framework, based on the requirements of the directive, of PSD2.

 ### Open Data
 Under Open Banking, the Mandatory ASPs, such as {bank name}, must provide certain data through APIs that are available for anyone to access.
 These Open Data APIs include data such ATM and branch locations, as well as production details.